stackql/stackql-registry-docs/docs/sumologic-docs/index.md

 {
   "sumologic": {
-    /**
-      * Type of authentication to use, suported values include: basic
-      * @type String
-      */
-    "type": string,
-    /**
-      * Environment variable name containing the api key or credentials.
-      * Variable value must be a base64 encoded string of the form: username:password
+    "type": string, // authentication type to use, suported values:  basic "credentialsenvvar": string, // env var name containing the base64 encoded string in the form: username:password }
-      * @type String
-      */
-    "credentialsenvvar": string,
-  }
 }